MadBomber/aia/man/aia.1.md

 ## Image Generation

-The --backend "client" is the only back end that supports image generation using the `dall-e-2` and `dall-e-3` models through OpenAI.
+aia supports image generation using the `dall-e-2` and `dall-e-3` models through OpenAI.
 The result of your prompt will be a URL that points to the OpenAI storage space where your image is placed.

 Use --image_size and --image_quality to specified the desired size and quality of the generated image.
 The valid values are available at the OpenAI website.